huggingface/datasets/datasets/taskmaster2/README.md

 ### Dataset Summary

-Taskmaster is dataset for goal oriented conversationas.
+Taskmaster is dataset for goal oriented conversations.
 The Taskmaster-2 dataset consists of 17,289 dialogs in the seven domains which include restaurants, food ordering, movies, hotels, flights, music and sports.
 Unlike Taskmaster-1, which includes both written "self-dialogs" and spoken two-person dialogs, Taskmaster-2 consists entirely of spoken two-person dialogs.
 In addition, while Taskmaster-1 is